On this page

 Your personal information

 Your personal information will be stored in accordance with the Information Privacy Principles.
-You are not required to provide your name or contact details, however, if you would like a reply, please specify how you would like the organization to contact you.
-If you wish to correct or amend any information, please request this in writing to the address listed.
+You are not required to provide your name or contact details, however, if you would like a reply, specify how you would like the organization to contact you.
+If you want to correct or amend any information, request this in writing to the address listed.